FlorisSteenkamp/MAT/README.md

 # Medial Axis Transform (MAT) - SVG focus
 A Medial Axis Transform (MAT) and Scale Axis Transform (SAT) library with a focus on SVG shapes.

-The MAT transform is a type of skeletonization of a shape.
+The Medial Axis Transform (or MAT) is an analytical form of skeletonization of a shape.
 It is thus perfectly suited to SVG.
-Described by many scholars as "*the most important image transform*".
-It has endless uses:
+Described by many scholars as *the most important image transform*, it has endless use cases:
 * **Morphing of one shape into another**
 * **Shape thinning or fattening**
 * **Shape classification**